-We are a village of some 400 dwellings and spme 1600 residents [2011 census] and their dependents in the rolling green countryside of Aylesbury Vale in Buckinghamshire and are proud of our special heritage as a linear village of some historical importance.
+We are a village of some 400 dwellings with some 880 electors on our role and their dependents.
+The Council is the lower tier of a three tier 'Shire County' governance system in the rolling green countryside of Aylesbury Vale in Buckinghamshire.
+We are especially proud of our cherished heritage as a linear village of some historical importance.
 For more go to the Fact Pack

 Trendin' in Grendon ....

 We hope to use this section to highlight matters of more immediate concern to residents.
 Check the Parish Council meetings pages for what we are discussing currently.
-But if you would like to bring anything else to our attention, use the Contact form on the 'Councillors' page.
+But if you would like to bring anything else to our attention, use the Contact form on the 'Councillors' page or email your Councillor.

 We have been asked to draw your attention to the work of Active Bucks, a Bucks County Council initiative to get meore people active in our County.
 They have lots of ideas and activities of all kinds for young and not so young.
 Check out their web site here.